 Bernadette Andrea (University of California, Santa Barbara)

-Abdulhamit Arvas (University of California, Santa Barbara)
+Abdulhamit Arvas (University of Pennsylvania)

 This seminar aims to bring together scholars of race, sexuality, and transcultural studies to explore early modern intersections of sexuality, gender, and race from a global critical lens.
 We welcome diverse methodologies and approaches that deploy “race” and “queer” as analytical tools, that advance comparative or contrapuntal perspectives, and that engage noneurocentric texts and contexts to complicate gender binaries, racialized hierarchies, and sexualized identities on the stage and page.